peffjepin/space_demo/README.md

 build
 ```

-You can also manually set up your environment (see build.bat for ):
+You can also manually set up your environment (see build.bat for more info):

 ```cmd
 set VULKAN_SDK=...